 The scholarship amount is based on demonstrated financial need and covers the estimated Cost of Attendance (which include tuition expenses for which you are billed, housing and food expenses, transportation, and additional expenses such as books and travel).

-We provided scholarships to 23 MLS students--four who were completing their clinical semester, nine in their Senior Year, and 10 in their Junior Year.
+We provided scholarships to 24 MLS students--seven who were completing their clinical semester, thirteen in their Senior Year, and four in their Junior Year.